Disaster Relief and Recovery

 Your donation will support our ongoing disaster relief and recovery programs in Asia Pacific.

 Peace Winds America is committed to serving people affected by natural disasters.
-Through humanitarian assistance and disaster response, PWA helps the most needy by working with local authorities, NGOs, and national governments at the scene of a natural disaster to provide necessary aid and resources available from U.S., Japan, and other sources.
+PWA helps the most needy by working with local authorities, NGOs, and national governments at the scene of a natural disaster to provide necessary aid and resources.
 PWA staff and skilled partners in country coordinate on-site relief and rehabilitation, and provide liaison services with international responders.
-For more information on how to get involved click here.

 Active Relief and Recovery Efforts

-Disaster Relief in the Philippines – Typhoon Haiyan (2013 – present)
+Disaster Recovery in Nepal – Earthquake (2015 – present)

 Past Relief and Recovery Efforts

 Hard on the heels of August’s Typhoon Saola, the Mindanao region of the Philippines has been devastated by Typhoon Pablo.
-PWA is partnering to provide relief.
+PWA partnered to provide relief.
 Click here to learn more.

 Peace Winds in Haiti (2010)